Andrew-R-Stephens/Andrew-R-Stephens/README.md

 ### What are the projects?
 [Phasmophobia Evidence Tool (P.E.T.)](#phasmophobia-evidence-tool)
-<br/>This is the repository which contains all source code for a personal large scale side project called "Phasmophobia Evidence Tool".
-It is as an Android application which acts as a companion tool for the game Phasmophobia.
+<br/>This is the repository which contains all source code for a personal large scale mobile Android side project called "Phasmophobia Evidence Tool".
+Phasmophobia Evidence Tool (P.E.T.) is an unofficial companion tool application for the game Phasmophobia.
+P.E.T. enhances the user experience by supplementing in-game mechanics with a more involved investigation system.
+It gives extra features to players, enabling them to play the game with more efficiency and enhanced immersion.
+In the past, P.E.T. had solved a number of issues that Phasmophobia had; And while those issues have arguably been reworked in the game, <em>P.E.T.</em> still expands these features far past what the game supplies its users.
 It is available for free on the Google Play Store.

 <hr/>